 Concentration of credit risk is the risk of loss associated with a lack of diversification having too much invested in a few individual users, thereby exposing the organization to greater risks resulting from adverse economic, political, regulatory, geographic, or credit developments.
-For its corporate bond portfolio, no more than two percent of the portfolio may be invested in the securities of any one issuer, except debt obligations issued or guaranteed by the U.S. Government or its agencies and instrumentalities.
+For its corporate bond portfolio, no more than 2% of the portfolio may be invested in the securities of any one issuer, except debt obligations issued or guaranteed by the U.S. government or its agencies and instrumentalities.

-For its U.S. Small Capitalization Stock portfolio, no more than five percent of the market value of the portfolio may be invested in the stock of any one issuer, and no more than seven percent of the market value of the Mid-Capitalization Stocks portfolio may be invested in the stock of any one issuer.
+For its U.S. Small Capitalization Stock portfolio, no more than 5% of the market value of the portfolio may be invested in the stock of any one issuer, and no more than 7% of the market value of the Mid-Capitalization Stocks portfolio may be invested in the stock of any one issuer.

-As of December 31, 2020 and 2019, respectively, the Plan held investments in partnerships and mutual funds that represented more than five percent of its fiduciary net position, however, none of these investments in partnerships or mutual funds was with a single issuer.
+As of December 31, 2021 and 2020, respectively, the Plan held investments in partnerships and mutual funds that represented more than 5% of its fiduciary net position; however, none of these investments in partnerships or mutual funds was with a single issuer.